oren/oren.github.io/articles/cynefin/README.md

 # Cynefin Framework

 Cynefin is a framework for decision making.
-It's a tool the helps navigate uncertainty.
+It's a tool that helps to navigate uncertainty.

 Making sense of situations depending on how predictable or unpredictable they are.